 There are a number of legal implications of lost or destroyed wills in Texas and the challenges that they present.

 Admission of Lost or Destroyed Wills in Texas

-In Texas, the probate process starts with an application.
-The application is typically filed by the executor named in the will.
+The probate process in Texas starts with an application filed by the executor named in the will.
 The executor asks the probate court to admit the will.

 Challenges Presented by Lost or Destroyed Wills

-Texas law goes on to say that a will that cannot be produced in court has to be proved in the same manner as a holographic will (a holographic will is one that is in the decedent’s handwriting and that doesn’t follow all of the formalities required for wills under Texas law).
+Texas law requires that a will that cannot be produced in court must be proved in the same manner as a holographic will.

-There are a number of court cases where the execution of the will or contents of the will could not be proven.
-The lost or destroyed will was not admitted to probate in these cases.
-The result is that the decedent was found to have died without a will, even though he or she may have actually executed a valid will.
+In such cases, the execution of the will or contents of the will may not be proven, and the lost or destroyed will may not be admitted to probate.
+The result is that the decedent is found to have died without a will, even though he or she may have actually executed a valid will.

 This means that the decedent’s estate may have to proceed as an intestate probate administration.

 Proof of Lost or Destroyed Wills